 How to Apply for a Position

-Spring/summer positions are posted in early December; applications are due at the beginning of February.
-Fall/winter positions are posted
+Spring/summer positions are posted in early December; applications are due mid-January.
+Fall/Winter positions are posted

 You do not need to be a GSA member to apply.
 However, joining GSA has many benefits and ensures that your

 Online Application System

 Tips for Applying

 to GSA ProgramsApplication

 - Submit your application through GSA's online system only; materials sent by e-mail or regular mail will NOT be

 accepted by GSA or its agency partners.

 - You may apply for up to five GIP positions per application period.